redpanda-data/connect/docs/conditions/README.md

 Checks whether the contents of a metadata key matches an argument.
 This operator is case sensitive.

+### `less_than`

+Checks whether the contents of a metadata key, parsed as a floating point number, is less than an argument.
+Returns false if the metadata value cannot be parsed into a number.

+### `greater_than`

+Checks whether the contents of a metadata key, parsed as a floating point number, is greater than an argument.
+Returns false if the metadata value cannot be parsed into a number.

 ## `not`

 ``` yaml